Bankrupt? Car Financing Options for Canadians

 There are ways to supplement the gap in your financial history.
 Consider finding a cosigner– a friend or relative who has good or excellent credit, to sign the loan with you.
 Lenders view loans with a cosigner favorably, because the cosigner has a positive track record of making regular payments on a debt to a lender.
 A cosigner also is responsible for paying off the loan should the borrower default on the payment for any reason.
 If you can manage your monthly payments, then you shouldn’t have an issue maintaining a good relationship with your cosigner.

 Another way to improve your financing options is to make a big down payment on your car prior to financing.
 Doing this helps reduce the amount that you will borrow from a financial institution, therefore making you seem more attractive and less of a risk to lenders.
 An old car can be used as a trade-in to receive credit from a dealer to reduce the cost of your car purchase as well.
-Click to find an auto loan in Virginia.
+Click to find an auto loan in Your State.

 Clean Up Your Credit